flasherxgapple/fryzen/README.md

 ## Description

-Fryzen is an action-packed game inspired by classic arcade shooters.
-Pilot your ship through waves of enemies, shoot bullets in different modes, and survive as long as possible.
+Fryzen is an action-packed game inspired by twin joystick shooter game.
+Pilot your ship through waves of different enemies, shoot bullets in different modes, and survive as long as possible.
 The game features smooth controls, particle effects, and responsive design for both desktop and mobile.

 ## Features